Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/edge-and-launch-configuration.md

 ### Configure the datastream

-* To create the datastream follow the [datastream document](./../../getting-started/configure-datastreams.md)
+* To create the datastream, please follow the [tutorial on creating a datastream](./../../getting-started/configure-datastreams.md)
-* In the screenshot below select the `Profile Dataset` to `CJM Push Profile Dataset`
+* In the screenshot below select the dataset containing the `pushNotificationTracking` field group in the `Profile Dataset` dropdown

 ![Datastream](./../../.gitbook/assets/edge-config.png)

 ### Setup mobile property in Adobe Data Collection

-* To create the property follow [this document](./../../getting-started/create-a-mobile-property.md)
+* To learn how to create the mobile property, please read the tutorial on [creating a mobile property](./../../getting-started/create-a-mobile-property.md)
-* To configure AEP Edge Extension follow [this document](./../../foundation-extensions/experience-platform-extension)
+* To learn how to configure the Edge Network extension, please read the tutorial on [configuring the Edge Network extension](./../../foundation-extensions/experience-platform-extension)
-* To configure AEP Messaging Extension follow [this document](./../../using-mobile-extensions/adobe-journey-optimizer)
+* To learn how to configure the messaging extension, please follow the instructions within the [Adobe Journey Optimizer documentation](./../../using-mobile-extensions/adobe-journey-optimizer)

-#### Now that a mobile property is created, head over to the [instructions](./setup-sdk.md) to install the SDK.
+Now that a mobile property is created, head over to the [instructions](./setup-sdk.md) to install the SDK.